 How does marriage affect my will?

-If you get married after making a will, your will is revoked.
+If you get married after making a will in New South Wales, your will is revoked.
 However, if it is stated in the will that it was prepared in contemplation of your marriage, then it will not be revoked.
 Distributions to your spouse at the time of your death will also not be revoked.